openeew/openeew.com/docs/deploy-detection-nodered.md

 ---
-id: deploy-detection
+id: deploy-detection-nodered
 title: Deploy an earthquake detection system
-sidebar_label: Deploy an earthquake detection system
+sidebar_label: Deploy a Node-RED earthquake detection system
 ---

 There are various methods you can use to ingest sensor data and output an EEW alert.
-Here we provide an example with [Node-Red](#node-red), and also a [Docker image](#docker) containing MQTT broker, scripts and webhooks.
+Here we provide an example with [Node-Red](#node-red), but you can also run the OpenEEW [Docker container](/docs/deploy-detection-docker).

 ## Node-RED
 Node-RED is a low-code tool for working with IoT data.
 It natively works with the JSON format which the OpenEEW sensor outputs, making it fast and easy to use.
 It also provides plugins, called `nodes`, that can take data from an MQTT broker, output to email, write to a database, and much more.